ItzDabbzz/R6-API/README-VERCEL.md

 ## Troubleshooting

+**"No token found for version v2/v3":**
+- First deployment: Manually trigger `/api/cron/refresh-auth` to initialize tokens
+- Check that `UBI_EMAIL` and `UBI_PASSWORD` environment variables are set correctly
+- Verify Vercel KV is connected (or tokens won't persist across cold starts)
+- The API will auto-login on first request, but manual initialization is recommended

+**"JSON.parse" errors with Vercel KV:**
+- This has been fixed - Vercel KV handles JSON serialization automatically
+- If you see this error, ensure you're using the latest code version

+**"trust proxy" / rate limiting errors:**
+- Fixed in latest version - `app.set('trust proxy', 1)` is now enabled
+- Vercel uses proxies, so Express needs to trust the `X-Forwarded-For` header

 **Tokens not persisting:**
-- Ensure Vercel KV is properly connected
+- Ensure Vercel KV is properly connected in your project dashboard
+- Without KV, tokens only persist in memory (lost on cold starts)
-- Check environment variables are set correctly
+- Alternative: Set `UBI_TOKEN_V2` and `UBI_TOKEN_V3` as environment variables
-- Verify cron job is running (`/api/cron/refresh-auth`)

 **Rate limiting issues:**
+- Adjust `MAX_REQUESTS_PER_SECOND` environment variable (default: 8)
-- Adjust `max_requests_per_user_per_second` in config
+- Rate limiting is per-function instance in serverless
-- Consider using Vercel Edge Config for distributed rate limiting

 **Authentication errors:**
-- Check Ubisoft credentials in `config.json`
+- Check `UBI_EMAIL` and `UBI_PASSWORD` environment variables
-- Verify tokens are being refreshed (check function logs)
+- Verify tokens are being refreshed (check function logs in Vercel dashboard)
-- Ensure cron secret matches between environment and requests
+- Ensure `CRON_SECRET` matches between environment and cron service

 ## Migrating from Traditional Server